MoreliaTalk/morelia_server/README_ENG.md

 `--loop <str>` - Set the event loop implementation.
 The uvloop implementation provides greater performance, but is not compatible with Windows or PyPy.
 Options: 'auto', 'asyncio', 'uvloop'.
 Default: 'auto'.

 `--http <str>` - Set the HTTP protocol implementation.
-The httptools implementation provides greater performance, but it not compatible with PyPy, and requires compilation on Windows.
+The httptools implementation provides greater performance, but it is not compatible with PyPy, and requires compilation on Windows.
 Options: 'auto', 'h11', 'httptools'.
 Default: 'auto'.

 `--ws <str>` - Set the WebSockets protocol implementation.
 Either of the websockets and wsproto packages are supported.
 Use 'none' to deny all websocket requests.
 Options: 'auto', 'none', 'websockets', 'wsproto'.
 Default: 'auto'.